TemaSaur/retrotwister/README.md

 A tool for scrum masters for breaking ice during retrospectives.

-Connect with your team and (without signing in)
+Connect with your team and (without signing in) get random lighthearted and fun questions for opening up and talking.

 ## Tech stack